Virginia Governor's Council: Royal colony (1624–1776)

 In 1624, the Virginia Company's charter was revoked by King James I, and the Virginia Colony was transferred to royal authority as a crown colony.
 The Council continued to be appointed and serve as advisors to the now royally-appointed governor and serve as the highest court of the colony.
 Until 1643, the council and burgesses continued to sit as a unicameral legislature.
-After 1643, the General Assembly became bicameral and the Council was the upper house.
+After 1643, the General Assembly became bicameral and the council was the upper house.
 The council continued to exercise legislative, administrative, and judicial functions.

 In the 1652–1660 period when Britain was not a monarchy due to the overthrow of King Charles I and execution in the English Civil War and erection of the Commonwealth of England under Oliver Cromwell, the members of the council, instead of being appointed by the head of state in London, were elected by the burgesses in Virginia.

 Although the monarch appointed the members of the council, resident royal governors or lieutenant governors (who acted as governor in the absence of the royal governor) often made recommendations to the king when a vacancy occurred.
 The appointees were almost always among the most prominent planters and merchants in the colony.
 "The members of the Council were almost all wealthy and both socially and politically prominent.
 Independent wealth was required both for the social standing necessary for membership and also to permit the members to be absent from their families and plantations for long periods of time," according to the Encyclopedia Virginia.

-During the years from 1643–1676, the Council met at the upper house of the General Assembly annually.
-From 1676–1776, the Governor's Council met about 8 times a decade as a legislative body, but starting in the middle of the 1600s the Council met quarterly for judicial sessions.
+During the years from 1643 to 1676, the Council met at the upper house of the General Assembly annually.
+From 1676 to 1776, the Governor's Council met about 8 times a decade as a legislative body, but starting in the middle of the 1600s the Council met quarterly for judicial sessions.
 Additionally, they convened as advisors to the governor at least annually, often for weeks at a time.
 In order to compensate the councilors for their time, starting in the 1640s the assembly granted them a dispensation from taxes.
 Encyclopedia Virginia states that "Membership on the governor's Council was the highest civil office to which natives or residents of the colony could normally aspire, and membership on the Council enabled wealthy and influential men to increase the wealth and influence of themselves and their families."

 After independence

-In June 29, 1776, Virginia ratified its constitution, which distributed state power among three branches of the new government: the executive, the judiciary, and the legislature.
-The Council, part of the executive branch, lost most of its formal powers.
+On June 29, 1776, Virginia ratified its constitution, which distributed state power among three branches of the new government: the executive, the judiciary, and the legislature.
+The council, part of the executive branch, lost most of its formal powers.
 Its members—appointed by the legislature—were primarily tasked with serving as advisors to the Governor, who was also appointed by the legislature.
-Delegates to the 1850 Virginia constitutional convention chose not to retain the Council as a formal body, vesting many of its remaining functions in the popularly-elected offices of Governor, Lieutenant Governor, and Attorney General.
+Delegates to the 1850 Virginia constitutional convention chose not to retain the council as a formal body, vesting many of its remaining functions in the popularly-elected offices of Governor, Lieutenant Governor, and Attorney General.